What is the procurement life cycle?

 5. Receive invoice and process payment

 Once a supplier receives a purchase order, the purchase order sender will receive an invoice from them stating the agreed price and instructions on how to pay.
 This should contain details of the order on the invoice.
-It’s worth noting that this part of the procurement process is now often done automatically through invoice automation.
+Improving your purchase order management process is essential in streamlining this aspect of the procurement proces.
+A part of this optimization could be, for example, achieved through adoption of invoice automation technology.

 6. Delivery and audit